Ischaemic Stroke

 Aspirin

-Aspirin 300mg should be offered ASAP once
+Aspirin 300 mg should be offered ASAP once

-- Intracerebral haemorrhage has been excluded, and
+- Intracranial haemorrhage has been excluded on the initial non-contrast CT, and

-- Patient is NOT undergoing thrombolysis
+- Patient is NOT undergoing thrombolysis (including those who are only undergoing thrombectomy)

 If the patient is dysphagic → administer via an enteral / rectal tube